 |31 August 2018||Crew / Passenger Injuries and Overboards|

 The accident involved one of the ship’s rescue boats.
-According to the union representing ferry crew, both men suffered injuries as result of a davit failure (crane used for lowering boats).
-As result, the men fell into the water from a significant height.
+According to the union representing ferry crew, both men suffered injuries as a result of a davit failure (crane used for lowering boats).
+As a result, the men fell into the water from a significant height.

 |09 October 2009||Fire Accident|

 On October 9, 2009, in the early morning, while en-route from Swartz Bay (BC Canada), an onboard standby generator caught fire.
 No injuries were reported.
-The accident caused serious delays and 8 crossings were cancelled.
+The accident caused serious delays and 8 crossings were canceled.

 The ferry remained out of service for repairs through November 2009.